ts4z/barge-rulebook/README.md

   LaTeX when building the LaTeX book.
 - If src/X.md and src/X.latex both exist, X.md is ignored when building the
   LaTeX version.
 This is intended to facilitate tables present in the appendix.
-(If we come up with a better way of rendering tables directly from Markdown, we could stop this.)
+(This allows us to provide better tables for the LaTeX version.)
 - Unicode characters are permitted, but note LaTeX is limited in which ones it knows about.
 Some of the common ones require work in `setup.latex`.